Chapter 1: An Alluring Difference

 "Wouldn't he like to know what, Hermione," Molly asked from the stairwell.

 The two teens turned towards Mrs. Weasley.
-She had, unfortunately, a certain look about her that was related to what she'd just accomplished with her now sleeping husband.
+She had, unfortunately, a certain look about her that made clear what she'd just done with her now sleeping husband.

 "Know how we did on our OWL's, of course," Hermione quickly stated.